-Scattering ashes at sea or on a river is great way to give a loved one a really nice send-off and research suggests that those who scatter find the presence of water after that very comforting.
+Scattering ashes at sea, on a river or lake is great way to give a loved one a really nice send-off and research suggests that those who scatter in this way find the presence of water, after that, very comforting.

 - For the USA you need to go out three nautical miles and then inform the EPA – Guidance